AdalTZH/SingHack/Server/decision_agent/README.md

 1. **Analyzes page content** to determine if it's travel-related
 2. **Decides if insurance might be needed** based on the travel activity
-3. **Automatically forwards prompts** to the Master Agent when insurance should be offered
+3. **Generates catchy persuasion messages** (max 20 words) displayed in the cursor textbox when insurance should be offered

 ## Overview